DecipherNow/synonyms/README.md

 ### Docker Start

-Once the `deciphernow/synonyms` image exists locally (see above), we can run it with, e.g.:
+We can run the `deciphernow/synonyms` image with, e.g.:

 ```{bash}
 docker run --publish 8080:8080 --rm deciphernow/synonyms
 ```

-This will run the `deciphernow/synonyms` image in a container, publishing internal port 8080 on external port 8080, and clean up the container filesystem upon exit.
-Use `deciphernow/synonyms:min` to run the minimal image instead.
+This will run the `deciphernow/synonyms` image in a container, publishing internal port 8080 on external port 8080, and cleaning up the container filesystem upon exit.

 Usage
 -----